rexresearch

 transducers.
 The topologies may further be configured to allow

-transferring of mechanical energy via one or more strained and
+efficient transferring of mechanical energy via one or more

-reservoir.
-The system may be configured so that increased strain
+energy reservoir.
+The system may be configured so that increased

-in one transducer of the pair will be proportional or near
+strain in one transducer of the pair will be proportional or

-proportional to decreased strain in the other transducer of the
+near proportional to decreased strain in the other transducer of

 [0009] In actuation mode, the paired transducers may convert